akeneo/pim-api-docs/content/getting-started/connect-the-pim-4x/step-2.md

 ## Build your very own connector

-In the event you can't find an existing connector on Akeneo App Store, you will have to develop it.
+In the event you can't find an existing connector on the Akeneo App Store, you will have to develop it.

 Below are the macro steps to successfully go through this development.
 1. Have your connection use case in mind